We would like to understand the housing issues that are important to you and your neighbourhood.

 Your Homes Matter editorial panel

 By being on the editorial panel, you can have a say as to what content appears in Your Homes Matter, the magazine that is posted to all council tenants and leaseholders four times a year.
-Please contact the Customer Engagement team on 01509 634955 or email firstname.lastname@example.org if you would like to get involved.
+Please contact the Customer Engagement team on 01509 634955 or 01509 634679.
+Alternatively, you can email email@example.com.

 The tenant bids fund is for the benefit of tenants and leaseholders who identify a project that will improve the communities where they live.
 The project should benefit the community and not just one individual tenant.